lachlanshoesmith/slimcontroller/README.md

 ## deployment

-i recommend following the above docker instructions. don't forget to set the `--server-hostname`.
+i recommend following the above docker instructions. don't forget to set the `--server-hostname` (may be an environment variable `SERVER_HOSTNAME`).

 ## authentication